How To Reupholster A Chair Seat Cushion: Easy No Sew Method

 Most chairs of this type have a wooden chair bottom that is screwed from underneath and easily removed with a screwdriver.

 You can remove all the fabric from the seat if desired.
-Because I wanted to increase the cushion’s softness, I left the original material and batting in place.
+However, to increase the cushion’s softness, I left the original material and batting in place.

 Measure & Cut Fabric

-Next, measure your seat bottom and allow approx. Three inches additional for all edges.
+Next, measure your seat bottom and allow approximately three inches additional for all edges.
 This seat bottom is 20 inches at the widest point, so I cut the fabric 26 inches wide.
 Do the same for the depth of the seat bottom.

 In addition, be sure to allow for any pattern.
 Since the fabric has a stripe, I ensured the line would be in the center of the cushion once attached.

-I choose to add an additional layer of batting.
+I chose to add a layer of batting to the chair to add extra volume and softness.
 If you are happy with the softness, you may skip this step.

-Begin by wrapping the batting material around the top of the seat bottom and pull tightly as you staple.
-In addition, cut off any excess fabric at the corners.
+Begin by wrapping the batting material around the top of the seat bottom and pulling tightly as you staple.
+Cut off any excess fabric at the corners.

 Add Fabric To The Chair Seat Cushion

 Next, do the same with the desired fabric.
-Be sure to align the material correctly if there is a pattern to consider.
+If there is a pattern to consider, be sure to align the material correctly.

 Finish with Drop Cloth Fabric

 The last step is to cover the raw edges of the fabric and batting with another material.
-I chose to use drop cloth fabric because I have plenty of scraps on hand, and it’s cheaper than the fabric I used for the top of the seat cushion.
+I chose to use drop cloth fabric because I have plenty of scraps on hand, it’s cheaper, and it’s a similar color to the fabric I used for the top of the seat cushion.

-You can see also see this DIY Hand Painted Drop Cloth table runner project.
+You can also see this DIY Hand Painted Drop Cloth table runner project.

 Re-Attach Seat Cushion